WeihuaGu/temuxapi2youserver/README.md

 ### configure
 #### password
-- in key.js,input you pubkey and aeskey and aesiv
+- in key.js,input you pubkey
 - in send.js configure apiurl or export sendtermuxapiurl

 ### start
 node loop.js
+### decrypt from your server